 Governments And NGOs

 Governments and NGOs often use GIS in the field of environmental protection.
-Their experts analyze climate change, greenhouse gas emissions from agriculture and industrial production, and other public concerns.
+Their experts analyze climate change, greenhouse gas emissions from deforestation agriculture and industrial production, and other public concerns.

 Agri advisors may find the most significant benefit from agriculture GIS software because they can now study historical data and monitor their clients’ crops regardless of location.
 Agriculture consultants can make well-informed recommendations for field management and track their effectiveness using different types of data and vegetation indices.